infor-cloud/xtendm3/docs/documentation/api-specification/method-api.md

 ### getReturnValue
-The method gets the value returned from an overriden method
+The method gets the value returned from an overriden method.
 <br>
 Example: